Vinodh-Machireddy/ml/Learnings.md

 ## Deloitte:
 	1. Drive in ml
-	2. List of dictionary and get first value
+	2. List of dictionary and get first value, & all keys
 	3. Where you deploy python file
 	4. when we give Google.com in browser, what it  runs internally and how it know to which server to go.

 ## Epam:
 	1. What output ml pipeline gives
 	2. Where you deploy it
+	3. Data Points of your current project